 - Select the IP tab and type in the IP address of your printer.

 - Click Add.
 Once you’ve done this, your printer should show as online even when you’re connected to your VPN.

 By default, when you’re connected to the internet via your VPN, all your traffic is routed through a VPN tunnel.
-While this is great for security, sending every shred of data to the remote server is what stops you from sending tasks to your local, wireless printer.
-However, some VPNs have a special feature which allows you to send the data of your choice over your usual, local connection without disconnecting from your VPN.
-This feature is called split tunnelling.
+It’s great for security, but sending every shred of data to the remote server is what stops you from sending tasks to your local, wireless printer.

 Of course, it’s important to note that restricting certain apps from connecting to your VPN means any data you send from them could be seen by your ISP or anyone else snooping on your connection.

-- Go to Settings, scroll down to Advanced, and click Google Cloud Print under the Printing section.
+- Click Google Cloud Print under the Printing section

 With so many fixes available, you’re sure to find one that works for you and your printing dilemma.
 And remember, while it can take some time to work out the kinks of using a VPN, the security benefits far outweigh the negatives.